 Suu Kyi has a long and complicated relationship with the nation's military.
 Her father, General Aung San, is considered the father of independence in the former British colony of Burma.
 He formed an independent army, united the nation and signed an independence agreement with Britain in January 1947.
 He was assassinated six months later, when Suu Kyi was just two years old.

 Myanmar, while under the rule of a military junta from 1962 to 2011, was considered to be a pariah state.
 The former junta changed the nation’s name to Myanmar, but Suu Kyi and many democracy supporters still called it Burma.
 She won the 1991 Nobel Peace prize for her nonviolent struggle for democracy after leading her National League for Democracy to victory in 1990 elections.
 But the military junta that led the government refused to recognize the results.

 Suu Kyi spent much of the following 20 years under house arrest.
-After she was freed in Nov.
-2010, her party boycotted the national elections and a party close to the ruling junta, swept to victory.
-Military leaders turned over control to a nominally civilian government.
-Her party won a landslide victory in 2015 and Suu Kyi — barred from becoming president because her late husband and children were foreigners — became State Counselor, a five-year post equivalent to prime minister.
+After she was freed in November 2010, her party boycotted the national elections.
+A party close to the ruling junta swept to victory and military leaders turned over control to a nominally civilian government.
+Her party later won a landslide victory in 2015 and Suu Kyi — barred from becoming president because her late husband and children were foreigners — became the nation's de fact leader as State Counselor, a five-year post equivalent to prime minister.